 Your smartphone’s probably monitoring something remotely — and for good reason.
 For many years, we’ve been able to get instant and often crucial updates on our health, homes, and even cars via remote monitoring and diagnosis.

 Now you can keep your generator ready for action the same way.
-Remotely monitoring generator performance prevents many expensive issues before they even occur, and keeps your generator shipshape so it doesn’t fail when it’s needed most.
+Standby generator remote monitoring of performance prevents many expensive issues before they even occur, and keeps your generator shipshape so it doesn’t fail when it’s needed most.

 Prevents Inconvenient (and Expensive) Generator Failures

 For example, batteries tend to be ignored by owners…until their generators don’t start.

 “There’s a saying in the generator industry that over 50% of generator failures are caused by weak batteries,” says Andy Rogers, Vice President of Business Development at remote monitoring company Ayantra.
 “Literally half the time, if a generator doesn’t turn on when it’s needed, it turns out that it’s because the battery’s weak.

 Remote monitoring provides real-time updates of your generator and its components’ performance, including battery status.
 It notifies when batteries need to be charged, fuel needs to be refilled, a service visit is due, and many other issues.
 Some even allow us to remotely start your generator to make sure it runs!
 These notifications allow Duthie to fix many problems before an outage occurs.

 Since batteries need to perform optimally in an emergency, this helps our customers avoid at least 50% of generator failure issues.”

 Keeps an Eye on As Many Generators As You Need